• Free shipping on all orders

 cichlids in aquarium

-These are aggressive and large tropical fish that range from a variety of species.
-Blood parrot cichlids, Malawi mixes, and African cichlids eat snails right out of the shell, including larger snails.
+Cichlids are aggressive and large tropical fish.
+Blood parrot cichlids, Malawi mixes, and African cichlids eat snails, including larger species, right out of the shells.

 • Eats: Young mystery and apple snails, ramshorn, bladder, nerite, trumpet snails, and hatchlings.